Outside Looking In: A Russian filmmaker fights censorship from abroad

 “Maybe don’t post any more photos with Khodorkovsky,” Mansky’s camerawoman suggested when Mansky finished the interview.
 A recent picture of Mansky with the oil tycoon turned opposition financier on Facebook had drawn unwanted attention, she explained.

 Vladimir Putin’s clampdown on dissent has turned Latvia into an important center for Russian media and culture with many organizations moving to Riga.
 Mansky joined the exiles in 2014 after pressure from the authorities made it difficult for him to continue operating from Moscow.
+“In a situation of total lies, the more documentaries, and the more outlets, the better.”

 From Riga Mansky still pursues the broad release of his films in Russia and Artdocfest screens its films in several Russian cities.
 In a country where state media has a monopoly on public discourse and lies have come to dominate the official narrative, Mansky believes that independent documentaries have a new and important role to play.